girisha30/Daily-Blog-Internship/README.md

 - learnt about Array, Stack.
 - Arrays are defined as the collection of similar types of data items stored at contiguous memory locations whereas A Stack is a linear data structure that follows the
   LIFO (Last-In-First-Out) principle.
-- Studied about , Queue, Linked list, Types of Linked List, Matrix.
+- Studied about , Queue, Linked list, Types of Linked List.
 - Practiced hands-on on Hackerrank.
 <br>